louis-tru/quark/docs/GPU_2D_ANTIALIASING.md

 - The soft band behaves somewhat like a simple SDF-like expansion.
 - Fragment alpha is reduced across this AA distance band to hide jagged edges.
 - It does not precisely compute the true coverage/opacity of every affected pixel.
+- The data is currently still a `Vec3` triplet: `{x, y, aadist}`.
+The current research direction is to improve the meaning of `aadist`, not to add more vertex attributes.

 Relevant areas: